wesfly/bevy_fs/README.md

 - `C` to switch the camera view
 - Mouse wheel to zoom camera
 - `R` to reset camera
+- `G` to raise or lower landing gear

 ### Some additional bindings for different configs